Core Member Engagement Team

 Key components of the program include:

-• An initial four-day organizing training, orientation, and team building;
+• An initial multi-day organizing training, orientation, and team-building workshop;

-• Ongoing assessment and reflection, team check-ins, and one-on-one support from HSA staff organizers; and
+• Ongoing education, team check-ins, and one-on-one support from HSA staff organizers; and

-• On-the-ground member mobilization focused on learning foundational organizing skills and encouraging members to vote in the provincial election.
+• On-the-ground member mobilization focused on learning foundational organizing skills.

 Core Member Engagers will:

-• Learn about the labour movement, and the role of unions in increasing equity;
+• Learn about our government structures, the economy, the labour movement, and the role of unions in increasing equity;

 • Work with experienced staff organizers who will support outreach and campaign efforts;